atesfet/gnifti/README.md

- --sqrt          Apply the square root function to the input image --recip         Apply the reciprocal function to the input image --abs           Apply the absolute value function to the input image --bin           Binarize the input image (values > 0 become 1, otherwise 0) --binv          Invert the binarization of the input image (values == 0 become 1, otherwise 0) --dilM DILM DILM DILM
+ --sqrt          Apply the square root function to the input image --recip         Apply the reciprocal function to the input image --abs           Apply the absolute value function to the input image --binarize           Binarize the input image (values > 0 become 1, otherwise 0) --binv          Invert the binarization of the input image (values == 0 become 1, otherwise 0) --dilM DILM DILM DILM
                  Apply mean dilation with a specified kernel size (3 integers)